kiboschool/course-pm-and-design/src/lessons/ux-research.md

 After completing this lesson, you will be able to:

-- Understand the basics of UX research methods and the importance of user research in creating impactful products
+- Understand the basics of UX research and how research supports product development
 - Understand how and when to use different UX research methods
-- Understand UX research process, specifically how to plan and facilitate usability research studies
-- Plan, write, and conduct concept tests with end-users
+- Plan, and conduct concept tests with participants
 - Analyze the results of UX research and distill research findings into actionable insights